Fatah celebrates Savoy terror

 Savoy terror attack: In March 1975, eight terrorists traveled by boat from Lebanon to a Tel Aviv beach.
 They took over the Savoy Hotel and took guests as hostages.
 The next morning, Israeli forces attacked and killed seven of the terrorists.
 Eight hostages and three soldiers were killed by the terrorists during the attack.

 The Verdun Operation is the Arabic name for an Israeli military operation against PLO targets in the Lebanese cities of Beirut and Sidon on April 10, 1973 (Operation Spring of Youth in Israel.)
-During the operation, Israeli army forces killed three senior PLO leaders: Kamal Adwan, Kamal Nasser, and Abu Yusuf Al-Najjar.
+During the operation, Israeli army forces killed three senior PLO leaders, all of whom were also senior members of the Black September terror organization: Kamal Adwan, Kamal Nasser, and Abu Yusuf Al-Najjar.

 Abu Jihad (Khalil Al-Wazir) - was a founder of Fatah and deputy to Yasser Arafat.
 He headed the PLO terror organization's military wing and also planned many deadly Fatah terror attacks in the 1960’s - 1980’s.
 These attacks, in which a total of 125 Israelis were murdered, included the most lethal in Israeli history - the hijacking of a bus and murder of 37 civilians, 12 of them children.